 Here are five tips you can follow to keep your retainer squeaky clean:

-3. Avoid hot water or high temperatures as this may warp the plastic materials
+- Avoid hot water or high temperatures as this may warp the plastic materials.

-A Hawley retainer is a removable acrylic plate with a wire bar that fits to the top and bottom of your mouth.
+A Hawley or an Essix clear retainer are commonly used removable retainers.
 Here’s a quick list of what you need to do to clean your Hawley retainer well:

-• Clean your Hawley retainer each day, morning and night – ideally around the time you brush your teeth.
+- Clean your retainer each day, morning and night – ideally around the time you brush your teeth.

-• Use a soft toothbrush and gently scrub the retainer under running warm water.
-You can also use a bit of hand soap or detergent to clean your retainer, but don’t use toothpaste.
+- Use a soft toothbrush and gently scrub the retainer under running warm water.
+You can also use a bit of hand soap, small amount of non-abrasive tooth paste or detergent to clean your retainer.

 How to clean a permanent retainer